-Specify the file name and save destination and then click the [Save] button.
+Specify the name and destination and then click the [Save] button.

-- Only one-byte characters can be entered in the [File name], [Caption], and [Copyright] boxes. - If you do not want to show the settings adjusted in PSE, checkmark [Disable subsequent editing] and save, so that the file cannot be opened again in PSE.
+- Only one-byte characters can be entered in the [Save As], [Caption], and [Copyright] boxes. - If you do not want to show the settings adjusted in PSE, checkmark [Disable subsequent editing] and save, so that the file cannot be opened again in PSE.

-→ The file is saved as a Picture Style file in the specified save destination.

-- Results of the following adjustments are not saved if saved in PF2 file format.
-Be sure to save results in PF3 file format. - Adjustments made with [Fineness] or [Threshold] for [Sharpness] in the [Basic] tab sheet - Adjustments made with the tone curve in the [Basic] tab sheet - Adjustments made with the [Six Color-Axes] tab sheet

-Even if you checkmark [Disable subsequent editing] and save, you can use the Picture Style file the same way as the Picture Style file without chekmarking and saved (p.20).
+- → The file is saved as a Picture Style file in the specified save destination. - After adjusting with the tone curve in the [Basic] tab sheet or with the [Six Color-Axes] tab sheet, save results in .PF3 file format.
+Results are not saved if saved in .PF2 file format. - Even if you checkmark [Disable subsequent editing] and save, you can use the Picture Style file the same way as the Picture Style file without chekmarking and saved (Description on the right).
 However, you will no longer be able to open the Picture Style file in PSE.
 For this reason, we recommend that you save separately beforehand the Picture Style file without checkmarking [Disable subsequent editing].